 - It’s free

 Netspend doubles as an online financial managing tool and a virtual card provider.
-It offers users access to a virtual prepaid card that can be used to make secure payments all over the country.
+It offers users access to a virtual prepaid card that can be used to make secure payments nationwide.
 The card it provides can help protect your real credit or debit card information from hackers.

-Netspend allows users to personalize their cards with a unique photo or symbol of their choice.
+Netspend allows users to personalize their cards with a unique photo or symbol.
 With this card, you can generate a virtual card number and access websites that don’t accept typical debit cards.

-Whenever a transaction takes place on your Netspend virtual card, you get notified immediately, thus ensuring that you are up-to-date with your expenditure.
-Plus, you can check your account balance whenever you wish from any location.
+Whenever a transaction occurs on your Netspend virtual card, you get notified immediately, thus ensuring that you are up-to-date with your expenditure.
+Plus, you can check your account balance from any location.

 - Easily customizable